-If you have a recent chapter 7 or chapter 13 bankruptcy, you can still qualify for a mortgage to purchase or refinance your home.
+However, if you have a recent chapter 7 or chapter 13 bankruptcy, you can still qualify for a mortgage to purchase or refinance your home without waiting.
+Depending upon which loan program you choose, the waiting period can be anywhere from 1 day after your discharge.

 How to Get a Mortgage Right After a Bankruptcy